TuttleStripes/optimize/README.md

 optimize().indexRatio(arr\[0\], 1) returns:
   np.nansum(\[b/a, b/c\])

-optimize().forIndex(arr, 1) returns the array with the highest indexRatio at index 1
+optimize().forIndex(arr, 1) returns the subarray of arr with the highest indexRatio at index 1

 optimize().allIndicesRatio(arr\[0\]) returns:
   np.nansum(\[